Choosing Covariate Balancing Methods for Causal Inference: Practical Insights from a Simulation Study: Statistical setting

 \subsubsection{Energy balancing}

-TEnergy balancing (EB) aims to minimize a discrete version of the energy distance \cite{energyDistance} between the empirical weighted multivariate cumulative distribution function (CDF) of each group and the empirical multivariate CDF of the target population \cite{Jared2020}.
+Energy balancing aims at minimizing a discrete version of the energy distance \cite{energyDistance} between the empirical weighted multivariate cumulative distribution function (CDF) of each treatment group and the empirical multivariate CDF of the target population \cite{Jared2020}.
 This approach generates the following weights:

 where $F_{n,1}$ (resp. $F_n$) denotes the empirical CDF of the treated group (resp. general population); $F_{n,0,w}$ (resp. $F_{n,1,w}$) represents the weighted empirical CDF of the control group (resp. treated group); and $\mathcal{E}$ is the empirical energy distance on weighted CDF.\\